vidishsirdesai/projects/README.md

 Also, the column `numoutboundcmds` has all zeros.
 This column can also be dropped from the list of columns.

-### Final shape of the data after all the above changes made
+### Final shape of the data after all the above changes
 ```
 (125973, 42)
 ```